Shravan-mali/first/README.md

 # first
-this my first git project
+this is my first git project
-hi